-- \$3,000 for employees who earned \$150,000 or more in 2023, defined as "highly-compensated" by the IRS - \$5,000.00 for all other employees (\$2,500 if you are married and filing a separate income tax return) - Your total earned income - Your spouse's total earned income
+- \$5,000 per plan year (\$2,500 if you are married and filing a separate income tax return)

+- · Your total earned income

+- Your spouse's total earned income

 In general, the maximum contribution limits are the same regardless of the number of dependents you have, and whether you are single or married.
 If your spouse is also eligible to participate in a dependent care FSA, your combined contributions should not exceed these maximums.
 This also applies if you and your spouse both work at UC.